 Our tour of desert parks culminates with the hottest and driest of them all: Death Valley.
 It is here that you can stand at the lowest elevation anywhere in North America, at -282 feet in Badwater Basin.
 An all-around record breaker, Death Valley is also the largest national park in the contiguous United States.
 There is far more to do on this seemingly desolate landscape than most people realize, but many parts of the park are hard to access because of road conditions and brutal heat for much of the year.
 For example, only long, rough roads reach the mysterious sailing stones of The Racetrack.
 Still, there are classic destinations that are easy to reach, like historic Scotty's Castle, Devil's Golf Course, and the Mesquite Sand Dunes.
 Check out the full guide to Death Valley to round out your trip and find what's right for you.

 The journey now rounds a corner northward to trend back toward the Northwest, but the fun is far from over.
-A drive alongside the Southern Sierras leads to Sequoia National Park, home of the largest trees on earth.
+A drive alongside the Southern Sierra leads to Sequoia National Park, home of the largest trees on earth.
 Though Redwoods grow to be taller, Giant Sequoias can be wider and more massive overall.
 The General Sherman Tree in this park is the largest single living body on the planet.

-Far more than just a grove of giant trees, Sequoia National Park also holds many scenic drives, spectacular hikes, waterfalls, and campgrounds tucked away in the rugged landscape of the Sierras.
+Far more than just a grove of giant trees, Sequoia National Park also holds many scenic drives, spectacular hikes, waterfalls, and campgrounds tucked away in the rugged landscape of the Sierra.
 Together with adjacent Kings Canyon National Park, there are far more adventure opportunities than time could ever allow.
 Use our consolidated Westslope Itinerary to get ideas for planning your stay.

 Note: Winter weather can cause road closures within and around the park, so be prepared for last-minute re-routing if you'll be visiting between November and April.